 The business must be an Australian business, registered on the Australian Business Register with an active ABN.
 The person applying for an account on behalf of the business needs to have Australian government-issued photo ID (typically a driver’s license), but does not need to be an Australian citizen.

-The person applying for an account on behalf of the business needs to have Australian government-issues photo ID (typically a driver’s licence).
+The person applying for an account, who needs to be the director, needs to have Australian government-issued driver’s licence

 To create an account, your business must: